stacyphillipsea/historicfloodlevels/README.md

 I have already done loads of work on this before using Git Hub.

+## Functionality that is currently working
+1. Double dropdown menu
-Currently I have a double dropdown menu working as intended, the peak graph and peak table are fine, and all dates throughout are formatted as I want them to be
+2. Peak graph and peak table
+3. All dates throughout are formatted as I want them to be
+4. The download data button currently works well

+## Things that could be improved
-The top 10 historic values tables is not formatted, and I would like it to show the colours of the storms
+1. The top 10 historic values tables is not formatted, and I would like it to show the colours of the storms

-The Historic versus winter chart is fine, but it is a different size when it default loads and then is the intended size when the callback update code is triggered
+2. The Historic versus winter chart is fine, but it is a different size when it default loads and then is the intended size when the callback update code is triggered

-The exceptional levels table and the all peak data table are not formatted
+3. The exceptional levels table and the all peak data table are not formatted

-The download data button currently works well